Artemmkin/Artemmkin.github.io/_posts/2017-04-22-aws-profiles.md

 ![200x200](/public/img/terraform/aws-conf.png)

 Recently, I find myself in a situation, when I had to switch between two AWS accounts of two different companies.
-As it's clearly not a rare case, the first thing I did was to look for a solution on how to manage multiple profiles that Amazon itself would suggest.
+As it's clearly not a rare case, the first thing I did was to look for a solution on how to manage multiple profiles that Amazon itself would suggest.<!--break-->

 And I found that Amazon allows you to create [named profiles](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles) for each set of your credentials.